• Skip to main content

 Joshua Tree Forest

-About 25 minutes before you get to Grand Canyon West, you’ll find the Grapevine Mesa Joshua Tree Forest.
+About 25 minutes before you get to the Grand Canyon, you’ll find the Grapevine Mesa Joshua Tree Forest.
 It’ll be on the right-hand side of the road near the corner of Pierce Ferry Rd and Diamond Bar Rd.

 This forest is a National Natural Landmark.
 And it’s the largest and densest of its kind in the world, spanning almost 45,000 acres!
 You can even take a short walk on a trail to see some of the Joshua trees up close.